Synthesis-ASU-TML/Media-Choreography-Lower-Division/readme.md

 - Follow the link to the media folder (https://drive.google.com/drive/folders/1L37Vj6kG1X14L31r_qrwGHiaCBas4vdP?usp=sharing) for the collection of test media.

 ## Development
- - Checkout the "course-dev" branch
+ - Checkout the "course-dev" branch.
  - Place and commit your code to the unit folder in that branch.
  - Feedback will be given in terms of functionality and content.
  - Please include instructions and author in the committed Max patches.